jundalisay/spblist/content/en/research/descartes/man/article-05.md

 ---
 heading: Articles 5-7
-title: How the Blood Goes Through the Body
+title: The Pulse or Beat of the Arteries
 weight: 12
 description: "The pulse, or beat of the arteries, depends on the 11 little skins.
 These are like little doors which close and open the entrances of the 4 vessels which look into the 2 cavities of the heart"
 writer: